zhongcanxiao/CrystalPilot/docs/index.rst

-This is the documentation for ExpHub project.
+This is the documentation for CrystalPilot project.

 .. toctree::
    :maxdepth: 2